madlib-lang/madlib/docs/INTERFACES.md

 ```
 The type annotation above tells us that the function must be called with values of a type that implement the interface Comparable, otherwise we'll get a compilation error telling us that an `[instance] for Comparable was not found` for this type.

-Coming back to our initial problem, we'd like to implement Inspect for the type `#[a, b]`.
+Coming back to our initial problem, we'd like to implement Show for the type `#[a, b]`.
 To do this, we can also constrain types in the beginning of an instance declaration:

 ```madlib
 instance (Show a, Show b) => Show #[a, b] {